-CHRISTIAN MINISTRY SPECIALIZATION: (Professional Studies)
+MINISTRY AND LEADERSHIP SPECIALIZATION: (Professional Studies)

-The Bachelor of Arts in Christian Ministry-Professional Studies is a specialization of the Bachelor of Arts in Christian Ministry.
+The Bachelor of Arts in Christian Ministry-Ministry and Leadership is a specialization offered in the School of Professional Studies.
 Students must be 21 years of age before entering the program.
 The intent is to allow students to complete the degree program in the context of their adult professional and personal lives.